AidenLM/DikDur/README.md

 Initial backlog estimation: 150 Story Points

 Final delivery: 150 Story Points Completed

+We earned 100 points in the first sprint and 150 points in the second.
+With the third sprint, our goal is to reach a total of 400 points.
+This shows how our teamwork and communication keep improving each sprint.

 ## 🏃 Sprint 2 Burndown Chart
 ![Sprint 2 Burndown Chart](https://raw.githubusercontent.com/AidenLM/DikDur/main/sprint2.png)